What are the symptoms of a clogged heater core?

 Symptoms of a clogged heater core

-Without a properly functioning heater core, visibility can be compromised and can make for an uncomfortable (and dangerous) ride during the cold months.
+Without a properly functioning heater core, visibility can be compromised, making for an uncomfortable (and dangerous) ride during the cold months.
+Driving with a failed core could lead to bigger problems down the track, especially if the cause is leaking coolant.
 Sound familiar?
-Driving with a failed core could lead to bigger problems down the track, especially if the cause is leaking coolant.
 Read more to find out how you can tell if something might be awry with your heating.

 Natrad offers a nationwide warranty on new air conditioning parts fitted to your car.
 Need a new heater core?
 Get in touch today.